MikeRayUX/dockerized_rails_starter/README.md

 docker-compose up --remove-orphans
 ```

 5. **Access the app from http://localhost:3000/.
-You should now be greeted with the standard demo page page**
+You should now be greeted with the standard demo page **

 ---